From Lagrangian to totally real geometry: coupled flows and calibrations: The -volume functional

 More importantly, in Section \ref{s:shorttime}, we will see that the operator $H_J$ is highly degenerate, making the existence theory for J-MCF rather challenging.
 It is an appealing idea to try to rely on the existence theory of the (less degenerate) MCF to obtain results for J-MCF: we give examples of this line of thought in $\S$\ref{s:shorttime}.
 Overall, however, it seems difficult to prove strong results for this flow.

 In the next section we will define and study an alternative flow (the Maslov flow) in terms of the Maslov $1$-form which turns out to have better analytic and geometric properties.
-It will follow from Theorem \ref{thm:flows_coincide} that in the K\"ahler setting Maslov flow and $J$-mean curvature flow coincide, so any results concerning the Maslov flow will hold also for the $J$-mean curvature flow.
+It follows from Theorem \ref{thm:flows_coincide} that in the K\"ahler setting Maslov flow and $J$-MCF coincide, so any results concerning the Maslov flow will hold also for $J$-MCF.

-In any case it is interesting to speculate on the properties of the $J$-mean curvature flow.
+In any case it is interesting to speculate on the properties of $J$-MCF.
 Although this flow seeks to find totally real submanifolds which minimize the $J$-volume, it may happen that the flow converges to a submanifold for which $\Vol_J$ is zero, \textit{i.e.}~to a partially complex submanifold.
-For example, if we start with a partially complex submanifold $L'$ and perturb it slightly to become a totally real $L$, then $\Vol_J(L)$ should be very small and hence it should flow back to $L'$ under the $J$-mean curvature flow.
-In other words, one should expect that the $J$-mean curvature flow can leave the totally real submanifolds $\mathcal{T}$ and reach the ``boundary'' of $\mathcal{T}$.
-Given that this behaviour would interrupt the flow, we should incorporate it into any notion of ``singularity formation'' for the $J$-mean curvature flow.
+For example, if we start with a partially complex submanifold $L'$ and perturb it slightly to become a totally real $L$, then $\Vol_J(L)$ should be very small and hence it should flow back to $L'$ under $J$-MCF.
+In other words, one should expect that $J$-MCF can leave the totally real submanifolds $\mathcal{T}$ and reach the ``boundary'' of $\mathcal{T}$.
+Given that this behaviour would interrupt the flow, we should incorporate it into any notion of ``singularity formation'' for $J$-MCF.